Stars on the red carpet open up about the new West End musical.

 Les Miserables and Ghost the Musical star Lucie Jones plays the role of Jenna, taking the baton from Katherine McPhee who played her on Broadway and originated the West End role earlier this year.
 David Hunter stars alongside as Dr Pomatter.

-Sara Bareilles and Gavin Creel will step into the roles of Jenna and Dr Pomatter for a strictly limited run from 27 January 2020 to 7 March 2020.
+Sara Bareilles and Gavin Creel will step into the roles of Jenna and Dr Pomatter for a strictly limited run from until 21 March 2020.

 Waitress also currently stars Sandra Marvin as Becky, Tamlyn Henderson as Earl, Joe Sugg as Ogie, Andrew Boyer as Old Joe, Stephen Leask as Cal, and Kelly Agbowu as Nurse Norma.